Everleigh, St Peter's Church

 HERITAGE HIGHLIGHTS: Early example of an iron-framed church

 The design is early Gothic Revival, with a narrow nave punctuated by a short chancel, and overlooked by a west gallery which originally held a barrel organ.
-The combination of short chancel and narrow nave seems to have been designed to emphasise the height of the building.
+The combination of a short chancel and narrow nave seems to have been designed to emphasise the height of the building.
 The roof is in a mock-Gothic hammerbeam style.

-The interior features several fine monuments to the Astley family, including that of the founder, Francis Astley, who died in 1818, just few years after the building was finished.
+The interior features several fine monuments to the Astley family, including that of the founder, Francis Astley, who died in 1818, just a few years after the building was finished.

 One feature surviving from the medieval church is a Norman font, set on a later shaft and base.
 The font bowl is carved with scallop symbols and inverted V shapes.

-Everleigh had a church as early as the 13th century, when it was owned by Wherwell Abbey in Hampshire.
+Everleigh had a church as early as the 13th century when it was owned by Wherwell Abbey in Hampshire.
 The abbey held the advowson of Everleigh until it was suppressed by Henry VIII, at which point it was granted to Richard Wriothesley.
-The 13th century church was torn down in 1814, and the new church built about a half mile away.
+The 13th-century church was torn down in 1814, and the new church built about a half mile away.